peteh/chatgpt4-webapi/README.md

 # chatgpt-webapi

-This project uses EdgeGPT to provide an API endpoint similar to the official text completion endpoint.
+This project uses EdgeGPT and therefore Bing's ChatGPT4 chat functionality to provide an API endpoint similar to the official text completion endpoint of OpenAI.

 ## Dependencies